Skip to content

 Args:

-unit (str, optional): scale bar distance unit.
-Default to "km"
+unit (str, optional): Scale bar distance unit.
+Defaults to "km"

-fontsize (int, optional): scale bar text size.
-Default to 8.
+fontsize (int, optional): Scale bar text size.
+Defaults to 8.

-rotation (int, optional): rotation of the length labels for each region of the scale bar.
-Default to 0.
+rotation (int, optional): Rotation of the length labels for each region of the

 zorder (float, optional): z order of the text bounding box.